ga-zelle/APS-what-if/README.md

-This branch is targeted at AAPS3.3.3.0 and the previously planned release for AAPS3.3.2 version is discontinued.
+This branch is targeted at AAPS3.3.3.0 and the next version 3.2.0 of AutoISF.
+So far, changes are:
-The emulator documentation is not yet updated.
-Major changes are:
-- include the AAPS 3.2.0.4 capabilities
-- support for AAPS 3.3.3.x version
-- include recent big fixes from AutoISF version 3.0.3
-- include the new autoISF3.1.0 capabilities
+- updated to read the new iob data record from latest AAPS SMB and AUTOISF plugins
+- include day light savings info for winter 2025/6

 This branch is not yet fully tested and may contain bugs.
 In such cases please contact ga-zelle.